-Being diagnosed with cancer is a life-changing event that has a major impact on your health and your life.
+A cancer diagnosis has a huge impact on your health and general life

-As a cancer patient, you need a coordinated care team to assist with the process and help keep your treatment on track.
-Our highly qualified pharmacists, nurses and support staff have years of experience helping cancer patients manage their treatment and gain access to the latest, most effective cancer drugs.
+As a patient living with cancer, you need a coordinated care team to help you throughout the process and ensure you stay on track with your treatment.
+Our highly qualified pharmacists, nursing staff, and support personnel have years of experience helping patients like you.

-A combination of genetic factors and external agents cause this fast-paced growth of abnormal cells.
+This rapid growth of abnormal cells is caused by a combination of genetic factors and external agents.
 External agents are divided into three categories:

-- Physical carcinogens (UV and ionizing radiation from occupational or medical diagnostic imaging)
+- Physical carcinogens (UV radiation and ionizing radiation as a result of significant exposure to medical imaging)

 - Chemical carcinogens (asbestos, food contaminants, arsenic, etc.)

-- Biological carcinogens (infections from certain viruses, bacteria, or parasites)
+- Biological carcinogens (infections with certain viruses, bacteria, or parasites)

-- The incidence of cancer rises dramatically with age.
+- The incidence of cancer increases dramatically with age.

 - High body mass index (obesity)

-Therefore, making healthier lifestyle decisions helps increase survival chances for cancer patients.
-In fact, 30% to 50% of cancers can be prevented by leading healthy lifestyles.
+Therefore, making healthier lifestyle decisions can help increase the probability of survival for cancer patients.
+In fact, 30–50% of cancer cases can be prevented by leading a healthy lifestyle.

 The five most common types of cancer in men are: